PAMinerva/LearnDirectX-samples/README.md

 <br>

 ***
 Writing tutorials with a good level of detail takes a fair amount of time and effort.
-As you can see, some of the tutorials are almost comparable to book chapters.<br>
+As you can see, some tutorials are almost comparable to book chapters.<br>
 If you like this project, or if you find it somewhat helpful, please consider supporting further development by clicking on the image below.
 Whether a small tip, a one time donation, or a recurring payment, it's all welcome!
 Thank you! <br><br>

 <a href="https://ko-fi.com/paminerva">